nuxt-modules/sanity/docs/content/en/helpers/portable-text.md

 ## Local import

-You may wish to import `SanityContent` only in the components that need it.
+You may wish to import `SanityContent` only in the components that need it if you have disabled the global `contentHelper` option.
+Note that you will need to provide your `projectId` (and `dataset` if not `production`):

 ### Example